The following laws provide the basic foundation for prohibiting discrimination in the workplace:

 Vietnam Era Veterans Readjustment Assistance Act of 1974

 Employers must grant unpaid leave to employees who have military obligations, whether active or reserve duty.
 Also, employers must rehire returning veterans into their former jobs with like seniority, status, and pay.
-Federal contractors must take affirmative action to hire and promote veterans, disabled veterans, and Vietnam era veterans.
+Federal contractors must take affirmative action to hire and promote veterans, and protected veterans.

 Pregnancy Discrimination Act